hunterz-killer/S4-Notes/SE/README.md

 - **Proving Correctness:**
    - For each subfunction, exit conditions are defined, and a set of sub-proofs is applied.
 If the exit condition is met, it confirms the correctness of the design.

+## Software Testing:

+1. **Unit Testing:**
+   - **Description:** Unit testing is the process of testing individual units or components of a software application in isolation from the rest of the system.
+A unit is the smallest testable part of an application, typically a function or method.
+   - **Goal:** To ensure that each unit of the software performs as designed.
+   - **Scope:** Focuses on verifying the correctness of the smallest parts of the code.

+2. **Integration Testing:**
+   - **Description:** Integration testing is the process of testing the interaction and integration points between different units or components of a software application.
+It aims to uncover any issues that may arise when these units are combined.
+   - **Goal:** To verify that different parts of the software work together as intended.
+   - **Scope:** Addresses the interaction between units and ensures they function correctly as a whole.

+3. **High Order Test (System Testing):**
+   - **Description:** High-order testing, often referred to as system testing, is the process of testing the entire software application as a whole.
+This involves testing all integrated units to ensure that the system meets the specified requirements and functions properly.
+   - **Goal:** To evaluate the overall functionality, performance, and behavior of the entire software system.
+   - **Scope:** Focuses on testing the complete, integrated system to ensure it meets the specified requirements.

+## Strategic Issues in Software Testing:

+1. **Specify Product Requirements Clearly:**
+   - Clearly define and document product requirements in measurable terms well before the testing phase begins.

+2. **Explicitly State Testing Objectives:**
+   - Clearly articulate the goals and objectives of the testing process, including what needs to be achieved and evaluated.

+3. **Understand User Profiles:**
+   - Gain a deep understanding of the end-users of the software and create detailed profiles for each category of user.

+4. **Emphasize Rapid Cycle Testing:**
+   - Focus on a testing plan that supports rapid cycles, allowing for frequent and timely testing iterations.

+5. **Build Robust Software for Self-Testing:**
+   - Design the software to be robust and capable of conducting self-tests, aiding in the identification of potential issues.

+6. **Utilize Effective Technical Reviews:**
+   - Implement thorough technical reviews as a filter before the testing phase, helping to catch and rectify issues early on.

+7. **Assess Test Strategy and Cases:**
+   - Conduct technical reviews specifically to evaluate the test strategy and the test cases themselves.

+8. **Implement Continuous Improvement:**
+   - Establish a continuous improvement approach for the testing process, ensuring that lessons learned are applied to future projects.

+## Integration Testing Strategies:

+1. **Big Bang Integration Testing:**
+   - In this approach, all the components or units are integrated simultaneously, and the entire system is tested as a whole.
+It's typically used for smaller projects and may not be suitable for large, complex systems.

+2. **Top-Down Integration Testing:**
+   - This strategy begins with testing the top-level modules or components and progressively integrates and tests lower-level modules.
+It ensures that the higher-level functionalities are working correctly before moving to lower levels.

+3. **Bottom-Up Integration Testing:**
+   - In contrast to top-down integration, bottom-up integration testing starts with the lower-level modules or components and progressively integrates and tests higher-level modules.
+This approach allows for early testing of core functionalities.

+4. **Sandwich Testing:**
+   - Also known as Mixed Integration Testing, this approach combines elements of both top-down and bottom-up strategies.
+It involves testing the middle layers while incrementally integrating both higher and lower-level modules.

+5. **Regression Testing:**
+   - Regression testing is not a specific integration strategy but is essential during integration.
+It involves retesting the entire system, or specific components, whenever a change is made to ensure that new modifications do not introduce new issues or break existing functionality.

+6. **Smoke Testing:**
+   - Smoke testing is usually conducted before detailed integration testing.
+It verifies that the system's most crucial functions are working correctly and can be seen as a preliminary test to check if further testing is warranted.

+## High Order Testing:

+1. **Validation Testing:**
+   - Focuses on validating that the software meets specified requirements.
+It ensures that the software functions in accordance with the documented expectations.

+2. **System Testing:**
+   - Focuses on evaluating the entire integrated system.
+It verifies that all the components work together as intended and meet the system-level requirements.

+3. **Alpha/Beta Testing:**
+   - Alpha testing is conducted by the development team, while beta testing involves a selected group of external users.
+Both types of testing focus on real-world customer usage to identify any issues or improvements.

+4. **Recovery Testing:**
+   - This testing deliberately induces software failures to assess its ability to recover.
+It verifies that the system can recover gracefully from various types of failures.

+5. **Security Testing:**
+   - Security testing evaluates the system's protection mechanisms against unauthorized access or intrusion.
+It ensures that the software is resilient against security threats.

+6. **Stress Testing:**
+   - Stress testing involves subjecting the system to abnormal conditions that demand resources in excessive quantity, frequency, or volume.
+This helps in identifying performance bottlenecks and weaknesses.

+7. **Performance Testing:**
+   - Performance testing assesses the run-time performance of the software within the context of an integrated system.
+It focuses on evaluating speed, responsiveness, and resource usage.

+8. **Deployment Testing:**
+   - Deployment testing evaluates the software's ability to execute in various environments and under different operating conditions.
+It also includes testing installation procedures and specialized installation software.

+## Debugging Techniques:

+1. **Brute Force/Testing:**
+   - This approach involves systematically testing various parts of the code to identify the source of the error.
+It can be time-consuming but is effective in finding and fixing bugs.

+2. **Backtracking:**
+   - Backtracking is a systematic method that involves retracing steps to find the root cause of an issue.
+It often involves undoing recent changes or examining previous states to identify the source of the problem.

+3. **Cause Elimination:**
+   - Cause elimination focuses on systematically eliminating potential causes of a bug one by one until the issue is resolved.
+This involves analyzing the code and its execution to narrow down possible causes.

+## Object-Oriented Testing:

+- Object-oriented testing is tailored for software developed using an object-oriented approach.
+It involves the following key considerations:

+1. **Correctness and Consistency Evaluation:**
+   - Object-oriented testing initiates by assessing the accuracy and coherence of the analysis and design models.
+This ensures that the foundation of the software is sound.

+2. **Changes in Testing Strategy:**
+   - The testing strategy adapts to the object-oriented nature of the software, emphasizing the interaction and behavior of objects.

+3. **Broadened Concept of 'Unit':**
+   - Due to encapsulation, the concept of a 'unit' in testing extends beyond individual methods or functions to encompass the behavior and interactions of objects.

+4. **Integration Focus on Classes and Execution:**
+   - Integration testing in an object-oriented context centers on testing the interactions and collaborations between classes, often in the context of specific usage scenarios or threads.

+5. **Validation using Black Box Methods:**
+   - Validation testing still employs conventional black box testing methods, ensuring that the software functions as expected from the end-user's perspective.

+6. **Test Case Design with Special Features:**
+   - Test case design encompasses both conventional techniques and incorporates special considerations unique to object-oriented software, reflecting the specific features and interactions of objects.